-- Simultaneously displays multiple live images from digital video cameras.

-- Up to 72 simultaneous live images per PC, depending on PC specifications.

-- Includes controls for camera pan, tilt, zoom and focus.

-- Instant record feature.

-- Save, print and export images.

-- Camera sequencing.

-- Camera tours.

-- Supports display of web pages.

-- Instant replay feature.

-- Alarm and activity display.
+- Simultaneously displays multiple live images from digital video cameras from Completeview or any integrated partner video management system. - Up to 72 simultaneous live images per PC, depending on camera resolution. - Includes controls for camera pan, tilt, zoom and focus. - Instant record feature (if supported by the video management system). - Save, print and export images (if supported by the video management system). - Camera sequencing. - Camera tours. - Display of web pages for news, weather or other monitoring information. - Instant replay feature. - Alarm and activity display. - Automatic display of video when triggered by a event or alarm within Symmetry.